The 20 Best Gray Platelet Syndrome Doctors Near Me in Pittsburgh, PA

 Offers Telehealth

 Ashim K. Dayalan, MD, specializes and is certified in internal medicine by the American Board of Internal Medicine.
 He practices at GMA/Dayalan and Associates, Family Medicine and is affiliated with UPMC Passavant.
 Dr. Dayalan completed his residency at St Francis Medical Center and medical degree at Bangalore Medical College & Research Institute.
 Dr. Dayalan is rated as an Advanced provider by MediFind in the treatment of Gray Platelet Syndrome.
-His top areas of expertise are Folate Deficiency, Vitamin B12 Deficiency Anemia, Multiple Carboxylase Deficiency, Hip Replacement, and Pacemaker Implantation.
+He is also highly rated in 65 other conditions, according to our data.
+His clinical expertise encompasses Vitamin B12 Deficiency Anemia, Folate Deficiency, Multiple Carboxylase Deficiency, Hip Replacement, and Pacemaker Implantation.
+Dr. Dayalan is board certified in American Board Of Internal Medicine.

 Experienced in Gray Platelet Syndrome